 Here’s the deal.
 I play the record and I write down what comes to mind as it unfolds, like the great MBMs and OBOs in the Guardian.
 This is how I choose to review music; because this is my blog, and not yours.
 Shall we?

-00:00 Despite being born at a very early age the first music video I saw was Duran Duran’s “Arena: An Absurd Notion” and it’s very difficult to describe.
+00:00 Despite being born at a very early age the first music video I can recall seeing was Duran Duran’s “Arena: An Absurd Notion” and it’s very difficult to describe.
 Four pretty young boys plus Andy Taylor play a concert whilst an intergalactic criminal and inventor of a liquid energy superweapon attempts to destroy the band with dwarves on stilts and some uncompromisingly competitive roller skaters in lingerie.
 Or at least, that’s what I took away from “Arena” but I had hormones at the time.
 Anyway, the only tangential link between “Arena” and “Magnetic” is that they both contain scenes of pop stars “acting” and that’s how this video starts.

 The video, which was released in 1983, is described as “neon-dystopia”.
 That’s shorthand for “in 1983 we thought the future would look just like 1983 but with more litter”.
 Eyeshadow by Joan Miró and rock’n’roll frightwigs are the order of the day, and that’s just the policemen.

 I notice that, disturbingly, the video comes in at 3:45 and we all know my feelings about pop songs that are anything other than the Chinese Government-mandated 3:30 long.

 00:13 It’s 1983 and “Beat It” is still fresh in the memories of, well, everyone on the planet but most prominently in the memory of whoever wrote this.